Home Breakfast Cranberry Orange Muffins (+ Easy Recipe)

 How to Make Cranberry Orange Muffins

 1. Prepare.
-Preheat the oven to 400 degrees Fahrenheit and line your muffin tin.
-This recipe makes 12 muffins, so you’ll need 12 muffin liners.
+Preheat the oven to 400 degrees Fahrenheit and line your muffin tins.

 2. Mix the dry ingredients.
-In a large bowl, sift together the flour, sugar, baking powder, and salt.
+Sift the flour, sugar, baking powder, and salt in a large bowl.
 Whisk them until combined.

 3. Mix the wet ingredients.
 Next, take a 1-cup measuring cup and pour the oil in (you’ll only need 1/3 cup).
 Crack in the egg and fill the remaining area with milk.

-Then, pour the mixture into the bowl of dry ingredients.
-Whisk with either a rubber spatula or a wire whisk – no electric mixer needed.
+5. Pour the mixture into the bowl of dry ingredients.
+Whisk with either a rubber spatula or a wire whisk.

-7. Cool.
 Let the muffins cool in the pan for 5 minutes, then transfer them onto a wire rack to cool completely.
+Enjoy!

 Light and Fluffy Cranberry Orange Muffins